Pungyeon/clean-go-article/proposal.md

     return itemIface.(Item), true
 }
 ```
 > For production code, one should elaborate on the code even further, by returning errors instead of a `bool` values.
 This makes it much easier to understand where the error is originating from.
 However, as these are just example functions, the `bool` values will suffice for now.
+Examples of returning errors more explicitly will be explained in more detail later.

-Now, this is many more lines of code than our first iteration.
+The resulting clean version of our function, has resulted in a lot more lines of code.
 However, the code is so much easier to read.
 It's layered in an onion-style fashion, where we can ignore code details that we aren't interested in and dive deeper into the functions that we wish to know the workings behind.
 When we do deep-dive into the lower level functionality, it will be extremely easy to comprehend, because we will only have to understand 3-5 lines in this case.
 This example illustrates, that we cannot score the cleaniless of our code from the line count of our functions.
 The first function iteration was much shorter.
 However, it was artificially short and very difficult to read.
 In most cases cleaning code will, to begin with, expand the already existing code base, in terms of lines of code.
 However, the benefit of readability is far preferred.
 If you are ever in doubt about this, think of how you feel about the following function, which does the same:

 ```go
 func GetItemIfActive(extension string) (Item, error) {